 - in our computer systems or databases, which may involve storing data on storage or computer systems provided by third party suppliers;

 - in telephone recordings.

-- Where the information has been collected from our or your agent, or our service providers or dealerships, they may also hold copies of your personal information.
+Where the information has been collected from our or your agent, or our service providers or agents, they may also hold copies of your personal information.

-Cupra will store your personal information in a secure environment.
+CUPRA will store your personal information in a secure environment.
 It is protected by a combination of physical and technological measures.
-We have taken all reasonable steps to carefully protect your data from loss, misuse, unauthorised access or disclosure, alteration or destruction.
-If you want more information about the way we manage the information we hold please contact us as we would be happy to provide you with further information on our processes.
+We take all reasonable steps to carefully protect your data from loss, misuse, unauthorised access or disclosure, alteration or destruction.
+If you want more information about the way we manage the information we hold, please contact us as we would be happy to provide you with further information on our processes.
 Our contact details can be found at the end of this document.